 Your concerns may be:

 Chikungunya (bended walker in Swahili), Dengue (breakbone fever) and Zika are re-emerging mosquito borne diseases and is a worldwide problem even in Singapore & Australia (Japanese Encephalitis 2022).

-Risk times for the zika and dengue biting mosquito are usually dusk and dawn, whereas the malaria biting mosquito feeds between dusk to dawn.
+Risk times for the zika and dengue biting mosquito are usually during the day; the JE risk is dusk to dawn whereas the malaria biting mosquito feeds between dusk or dawn.

-There are vaccines to prevent some of these diseases (e.g. Japanese Encephalitis and Dengue for previous dengue positive travellers); so avoid getting bitten.
+There are vaccines that can prevent some of these diseases eg Japanese Encephalitis and Dengue for previous dengue infected travellers.
+A new dengue vaccine is expected to be available next year.

-Use insect repellents on exposed skin & light coloured clothing impregnated in permethrin.
+Avoid all bites and use insect repellents on exposed skin & light coloured clothing impregnated in permethrin.
 Look for insect repellents that contain DEET (diethyl-toluamide), picaridin, IR3535, oil of lemon eucalyptus.
-DEET is the ‘gold standard’ for efficacy and has been studied and tested rigorously for 50 years.

 In general, repellents protect longer against mosquito bites when they have a higher concentration of any of the active ingredients.
 However, concentration of > 50% do not offer a distinct increase in protection time.
 20-50% DEET is ideal, however 80% strength may be advised under certain conditions e.g. water based activities (NB: very high DEET concentrations may blemish your ‘gear’).